 Coordination and Mobility Management

 In addition to Section 5311, transportation services in rural areas are supported by numerous other programs.
-In fact, the U.S. Government Accountability Office (GAO) has reported that eighty federal programs are authorized to fund transportation services for older adults, people with disabilities, people with lower incomes, and others with limited transportation options.
+In 2012, the U.S. Government Accountability Office (GAO) reported that eighty federal programs are authorized to fund transportation services for older adults, people with disabilities, people with lower incomes, and others with limited transportation options (source: GAO-12-647: Transportation Disadvantaged Populations: Federal Coordination Efforts Could Be Further Strengthened).
 Efforts to coordinate the variety of human services transportation options that are provided through these programs have been ongoing.
 At the federal level, efforts to break down funding silos and institutional barriers continue through the efforts of the Coordinating Council on Access and Mobility (CCAM).
 However, transportation services funded by some federal programs continue to present coordination challenges, and rural transit managers need to be aware of this when seeking to coordinate federally-funded services at the local level.
 Additionally, many states are facilitating the coordination of human services transportation at the local, regional, and statewide levels, and rural transit managers should become knowledgeable of the efforts in their states.

 Rural transit managers should also be involved in efforts to improve the coordination of public transit and human services transportation in their community, including through the coordinated transportation planning requirement for the Section 5310 Program discussed in the Planning and Evaluation section of this toolkit.
 Coordinating other transit planning efforts with human service transportation planning efforts can help facilitate coordination of services.
 It can also reduce the burden of the planning efforts, potentially even combining the development of two separate plans into a single combined plan.